pcpl2/EasyImageCdn/Readme.md

 This application automatically converts the uploaded image to webp format and to all resolutions defined in the configuration.

+### Warning!
+The version on this branch is experimental and does not have all functionalities implemented.

 ## How to use

 ```sh